pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 #### Named Pipes

 Within the sandbox, applications can create named pipes which accessible only within the sandbox (much like how listen sockets are allowed within sandbox).

+### Virtual Networks
+Azure Web Apps may set up their [_virtual networks_](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-overview), or _VNets_ in order to facilitate connectivity between Azure and on-premise intranets.
+This special case of network connectivity is also handled differently in the sandbox.
+In particular, the aforementioned restrictions on private and local addresses are ignored if the target network interface belongs to the app.
+Other VNet adapters on the same machine cannot be accessed, and all other network limitations are still apply.

+Additionally, the sandbox automatically affinitizes [`connect`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms737625%28v=vs.85%29.aspx) and [`send`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms740149%28v=vs.85%29.aspx) operations destined for VNet addresses to the correct VNet interface, in order to improve ease-of-use of the VNet feature.

 ### Numerical Sandbox Limits